andrewxiwu/mra/README.md

 ## How to Run the Examples

-Once you have set up the project and installed the dependency, you can run the examples from your terminal.
+Because the project is structured as a collection of modules, you must run the examples from your project's **root directory** using the `python3 -m` flag.
+This ensures that Python can correctly handle the imports between the different files.

-1. Navigate to the directory where you saved the files.
+1. Open your terminal and navigate to the root directory of the MRA project.
-2. Execute the desired example script:
+2. Execute the desired example script using the following format:

     ```bash
-    # To run the full, end-to-end analysis example
+    # To run an example from the data examples directory
-    python3 ad_performance_analysis_example.py
+    python3 -m mra_data_examples.relation_space_example

-    # To run the focused example on the RelationSpace
+    # To run an example from the pipeline examples directory
-    python3 relation_space_example.py
+    python3 -m mra_pipeline_examples.some_pipeline_example
     ```

-    *Note: If `python3` doesn't work, your system may use `python` as the command for Python 3.*
+    *Note: Replace `some_pipeline_example` with the actual name of the file you wish to run (without the `.py` extension).*